Across Eternity: Book 4 - Cover

 “We don’t know for sure,” said Elisandra, “as all the former inhabitants died, and what info we do have comes from scouts who went to investigate, with few making it back alive.
 What we do know is this: centuries ago, this was a thriving metropolis, an image of the splendor of the elves, until an earthquake struck and reshaped the undersea landscape and ocean currents.

-Though the inhabitants survived and managed to rebuild, they were cut them off from the outside world.
+Though the inhabitants survived and managed to rebuild, they were cut off from the outside world.
 Jutting rocks and savage waters smashed all ships trying to get in or out.
 Only those with the greatest magic were able to traverse the churning sea and return to the mainland, just a fraction of those who tried desperately to escape.

 After that, monsters took over the island.
 These were not the typical animals you are used to seeing, like wolves and bears, nor were they native to the island.
 Instead, these were great hulking behemoths, the kind that swallow adventurers whole without even needing to chew.
 The elves were wiped out, their lives taken either by the monsters or the sea.”

-“So the monster-spawning circles changed.
+“So, the monster-spawning circles changed.
 I know this can happen in response to shifts in the climate and ecosystem, but I’ve never heard of such a drastic occurrence before.”

 In this world, plants and animals not born through traditional biological reproduction were produced through magic, as though rolling off an assembly line.
-Though the specimens created seemed mainly identical to each other, there appeared to be some hidden mechanism that continuously altered their DNA, just enough to ensure genetic diversity.
+Though the specimens created seemed identical to each other, there appeared to be some hidden mechanism that continuously altered their DNA, just enough to ensure genetic diversity.
 This prevented species—and the profession of hunting them—from dying out.
-Noah had been studying the magic used for these circles and had yet to determine if they were manmade or a natural function of the world.
-He could mimic it with his magic, but didn’t fully understand how it worked.

 “It does have its merits,” said Noah.
 “No one would dare look for him.
 He already has Uther on his tail, and he’s made enemies of Sylphtoria, and probably several other countries as well.
 For all we know, he’s acquired a relic that wards off monsters.
 In which case, Kisara Island is the perfect hideout for the most wanted man in the world.”